damienhanoun/ServiceDependencyMock/README.md

 - Object mock
 - Force no mock (available if you want to not mock between two mocks)

-Both can have a context which can be used to :
+All can have a context which can be used to :
   * filter on specific context (sessionId or anything else) to know when apply the strategy
   * help to do a calculation in a specific strategy